rstudio/rsconnect/guide/guide.md

 To add an authorized user, use the `shinyapps::addAuthorizedUser` function.
 You will be prompted to enter a password for the user.
 Please remember that for security, passwords are stored using an scrypt hash.
-Once stored, can not be retrieved (but they can always be reset).
+Once stored, passwords can not be retrieved (but they can always be reset).

 :exclamation: Passwords must be at least 4 characters in length, and may not contain: "\t", "\n", "$" or ":".